 Desire Doue

-Doue surged into the conversation when UEFA named him the 2024/25 UEFA Champions League Young Player of the Season.
-That award matters because it shows he is no longer only a long-term talent.
-He is already producing at the top level against elite opposition.
+Doue surged into the conversation when FIFA named him Best Young Player at the FIFA Club World Cup 2025.
+That matters because it shows he is no longer only a long-term talent.
+He is already delivering on a big global stage.

 If France trust him with heavy minutes, he has the explosiveness to turn this award race quickly.